mastersign/mdgraphextract/README.md

 ![](examples/dotex-example.png)

 It is possible to tag DOT commands with a group name to build subsets of commands.
-During the extraction process a group can be selected to build a graph with the specified subset of DOT commands.
+During the extraction process one or more groups can be selected to build a graph with the specified subset of DOT commands.

 A DOT command is taged by adding a hash character followed by a group name without spaces after the command name.

-During the extraction, the command group is specified with the option `group`.
+During the extraction, the command group(s) are specified with the option `group`.

 Example Markdown document: